TrevorNathan/mh-web-comp/README.md

-# TSDX React w/ Storybook User Guide
+# mh-web-comp - TSDX React Test

 > This TSDX setup is meant for developing React component libraries (not apps!) that can be published to NPM.
 If you’re looking to build a React-based app, you should use `create-react-app`, `razzle`, `nextjs`, `gatsby`, or `react-static`.

-#### React Testing Library

-We do not set up `react-testing-library` for you yet, we welcome contributions and documentation on this.

 ### Rollup